mbleron/ExcelGen/README.md

 ### setNumFormat procedure
 This procedure sets the format applied to NUMBER values in the resulting spreadsheet file.
 It is overloaded to operate either globally in the workbook or at a given sheet level, which takes precedence.
+Current limitation: the format won't apply to numeric values resulting from formulas.

 The format must follow MS Excel proprietary [syntax](https://support.microsoft.com/en-us/office/create-a-custom-number-format-78f2a361-936b-4c03-8772-09fab54be7f4).
 Default is NULL, meaning the General cell format will apply.